-- Select the accounts to which the policy applies. - Specify the Web site categories to be allowed, blocked, monitored or warned during work and leisure time. - Select the Safe Search mode - Select an exception list
+- Select the accounts to which the policy applies. - Specify the Web site categories to be allowed, blocked, monitored or warned during the time defined in scheduled time object. - Select a Safe Search setting - Select an exception list

 To create a new policy: